Operator StoryOperator playbook

 The cart becomes a PO.

-The supplier reply changes the PO.
+The supplier reply creates a structured change on the PO.

 Receiving closes the PO.